All the development servers on Dropsolid Platform use PHP-FPM to process the PHP scripts of your project.

-As there are multiple php versions on the server, drush/drupal console/composer/... has to be executed with the correct php version to have the expected outcome.
+As there are multiple PHP versions on the server, drush/drupal console/composer/... has to be executed with the correct version to have the expected outcome.

 This way, all calls for the PHP binary will use the specified one.

-- a call executed through a drush alias on the development server (e.g. cron or uli's from platform)
+- A call executed through a drush alias on the live server (e.g. uli's from platform)

 'root' => '/var/www/customprojects_D8/PROJECT/staging/docroot',